Stocks reach for records as U.S. jobless claims dive - Up News Info

 Oil prices rose about 2% on indications that OPEC+ producers could increase output more slowly than expected in coming months, while rising global fuel demand would continue to tighten supply.

-The dollar index hit three-month highs, ahead of Friday’s U.S. jobs report, which could offer clues on when the Federal Reserve will start to pare back stimulus.
+The dollar index hit three-month highs and U.S. Treasury yields crept a little higher ahead of Friday’s U.S. jobs report, which could offer clues on when the Federal Reserve will start to pare back stimulus.

+The benchmark 10-year yield was last up 3.1 basis points at 1.4747%.
+On Wednesday, it tumbled to its lowest level since June 21 at 1.438%, due mostly to quarter- and month-end demand.

 Advertisement